TaoShuchang/G-NIA/README.md

 Put **datasets.zip** in this directory and unzip it.

-The train/val/test split mentioned in the paper is also included  in the above datasets.zip.
+The train/val/test split mentioned in our paper is also included in the above datasets.zip.